 PHA (Public Housing Authority/Agency)

 The local organization that administers Section 8 vouchers, applications, inspections, and recertification in your area.
 Your PHA determines income limits, waiting lists, and manages your housing assistance.
+Learn more in our finding your PHA guide.

 Portability

 The ability to move with your Section 8 voucher to another city or county and keep it active.
 If you port your voucher, the housing authority in your new location takes over your case while your home PHA keeps your place on their waiting list.
+Learn more in our transferring voucher guide.

 PATH Program (Projects for Assistance in Transition from Homelessness)